Reviewed January 2020

-Therefore, after childbirth, it is more difficult for the pelvic floor to support the bladder well, and it does not form a tight seal around the bladder opening to keep urine in when it’s needed.2 This can lead to leaks of urine, particularly when the pressure in the abdomen increases at times of coughing, laughing or sneezing.
+Therefore, after childbirth, it is more difficult for the pelvic floor to support the bladder well, and it does not form a tight seal around the bladder opening to keep urine in when it’s needed.2 This can lead to leaks of urine, particularly when the pressure in the abdomen increases at times of coughing, laughing, or sneezing.

 Conditions where a weak bladder can be a symptom

 An abnormal or constant leak of urine may be caused by abnormalities of the bladder structure which can block it from emptying properly.
 These may be due to a developmental problem from birth or from internal damage.
-Women who have experienced severe road traffic accidents can suffer from tearing of the muscles of the bladder or urethra, this can make it difficult to pass urine and keep urine in.
+Women who have experienced severe road traffic accidents can suffer from tearing of the muscles of the bladder or urethra, which can make it difficult to pass urine and to keep urine in.